troychaplin/storybook-starter/docs/story-to-block/PLUGIN-INTEGRATION.md

 This is expected and fine. `wp_enqueue_style` is idempotent — if `prefix-tokens` is already enqueued, WordPress skips the duplicate.
 Using style dependencies ensures tokens always load before any component CSS.

-### tokens.css vs tokens.wp.css

-- **`tokens.css`** — Hardcoded values.
-Use for React/Next.js projects outside WordPress.
-- **`tokens.wp.css`** — Maps to `--wp--preset--*` variables with hardcoded fallbacks.
-Use in WordPress so components respond to theme.json and Global Styles overrides.

-If components aren't picking up your theme.json color/spacing changes, check that you're loading `tokens.wp.css` and not `tokens.css`.

 ### Performance with many block types

 With this per-block loading approach: